Wreckless Eric: Later career

-The soundtrack to the 2002 film Heartlands contained "(I'd Go The) Whole Wide World".

-"(I'd Go The) Whole Wide World" appears in the 1996 film Different for Girls.
+"Whole Wide World" appears in the 1996 film Different for Girls, and the 2002 film Heartlands.
 In the 2006 film Stranger Than Fiction, starring Will Ferrell, Ferrell sings "Whole Wide World" while playing the guitar, until the original Wreckless Eric version takes over.

-In 2008, Wreckless Eric & Amy Rigby was released.
+In 2008, Wreckless Eric & Amy Rigby, recorded with his wife and co-performer, singer-songwriter Amy Rigby, was released.
 The album had a sound that was described as including "lots of strummed acoustic guitars, insistent and melodic bass lines and atmospherics created by vintage keyboards, synthesizers, processed electric guitars and electronic effects".
 They toured to support the album.

-Eric joined The Proclaimers onstage at Edinburgh Castle in Scotland, on 19 July 2008, to perform his song, "(I'd Go the) Whole Wide World" which they covered on their album Life with You.
+Eric joined The Proclaimers onstage at Edinburgh Castle in Scotland, on 19 July 2008, to perform "Whole Wide World" which they covered on their album Life with You.
 Eric and Amy Rigby joined John Wesley Harding onstage at Wiggins Park in Camden, New Jersey, United States, on 25 July 2009, to perform "(I'd Go the) Whole Wide World".

 In September 2010, Eric and Rigby offered a track for a compilation album, Daddy Rockin Strong: A Tribute to Nolan Strong & The Diablos.
 They recorded a cover of the 1950s doo-wop song "I Want To Be Your Happiness."
 The Wind Records, along with Norton Records, released the album.

-After some years living in France with his wife and co-performer, singer-songwriter Amy Rigby, Goulden moved with her to the United States in 2011.
+After some years living in France with Rigby, Goulden moved with her to the United States in 2011.
 As of November 2011, they lived in upstate New York, and continued to tour together.

-In 2012, Wreckless Eric and Amy Rigby recorded a version of the Bread song "The Guitar Man", for the fund raising CD Super Hits of the Seventies, for the radio station WFMU.
+In 2012, Eric and Rigby recorded a version of the Bread song "The Guitar Man", for the fund raising CD Super Hits of the Seventies, for the radio station WFMU.

 In December 2013, Fire Records re-released both Len Bright Combo records and the band reunited for a one off show at The Lexington in London.
 In 2014, Fire Records re-released Le Beat Group Electrique, The Donovan of Trash and 12 O'Clock Stereo.

-In December 2016, Wreckless Eric appeared in the Mighty Mighty Bosstones Hometown Throwdown at the House of Blues in Boston.
-He sang "(I'd Go The) Whole Wide World".
+In December 2016, Eric appeared in the Mighty Mighty Bosstones Hometown Throwdown at the House of Blues in Boston.
+He sang "Whole Wide World".

-In April 2018, Wreckless Eric released an album of new songs, Construction Time & Demolition, supported with shows in the UK, the US, and Canada.
+In April 2018, he released an album of new songs, Construction Time & Demolition, supported with shows in the UK, the US, and Canada.

 "(I'd Go The) Whole Wide World" appears in the eighth episode of the 2019 Amazon TV series The Widow.